elena-kashtanova/3d-configurator/README.md

 So in this case, the server would expect to receive a JSON object with data which would have a color property and an array of positions.

 When loaded from database, a mesh can be created by assigning the array as `position` value with `BufferAttribute`.
+____________________________
+After playing around with primitives and geometries some more, I think I have an idea of how a model could be represented in a database.
+Each model should have an id, a name, so that it's identifiable.
+All models in three.js also have attributes of position, uv and normal, even those not created with BufferGeometry class.
+They are represented by TypedArrays and can be predictably divided into columns.
+They also have an `index` property which is necessary for the object to be properly displayed - otherwise sections may be missing.

+Primitives also have a `parameters` property which contains data specific for each type.
+It can be saved as a JSON object.

+That way, if we load an object from the database on the client side, we can check its type, if it's a primitive - parse the parameters from JSON and use them to create a mesh.
+Using a primitive should make the model easier to edit.
+If the type is BufferGeometry, unknown or missing - we'll still be able to use attributes and BufferGeometry as a fallback.

 ## What Else Could Be Done
 - More properties for the 3D entity (normals, uvs etc)